 You should also be patient when improving your credit as it will not happen overnight.
 Depending on how bad your credit is when you start the credit improvement process, it could take months before you start to see any change or improvement in your credit.

-Watch Out For Bad Credit Loan Scams
+Bad Credit Loans In BC: Watch Out For Scams

 While there are many great loan options for those with bad credit in British Columbia, there are also a lot of loan scammers who prey on these types of consumers.
-Any lender that asks you to pay a large fee or payment up front, is likely a scammer and should be avoided no matter what.

 What kind of income can I use to get a bad credit loan in British Columbia?

 Depending on the lender you choose, non-traditional sources of income like the CCB, CPP, EI and other government financial programs may be acceptable.
 However, most lenders will only consider these sources if they are directly deposited into your account every month.